Beaver Dam, Arizona: Contemporary Beaver Dam

 Beaver Dam is home to the three schools that comprise the Littlefield Unified School District: Beaver Dam Elementary and Beaver Dam Jr./Sr. High School.

 Beaver Dam and neighboring Littlefield have the distinction of being the only towns in Arizona along I-15.
 Owing to its location northwest of Grand Canyon National Park and west of the Virgin River, Beaver Dam is essentially isolated from the rest of the state.
 Travel to other towns within Arizona requires crossing through either Nevada or Utah or by traversing unpaved roads to Arizona State Route 389 (which is paved) — and even at that, is connected only to the rest of the Arizona Strip (the part of Arizona separated from the rest of the state by the Grand Canyon), not to Arizona at large.

 The Virgin River Gorge is located just east of Beaver Dam.

 The only post office is located in Beaver Dam on McKnight Boulevard.
 Fire Station No. 1 is also located in Beaver Dam (No. 2 is located in Desert Springs, and No. 3 is located in Scenic).
 During the winter months, Beaver Dam has a large population of "snowbirds" (retirees from colder latitudes seeking temperate winter temperatures).

 Demographics

 Beaver Dam first appeared on the 1930 U.S. Census as District 30 of Mohave County (AKA Beaver Dam).
 It had 58 residents and was majority White population.
 With the combination of all 35 county districts into 3 in 1940, it did not formally appear again until 2010, when it was made a census-designated place (CDP).

-The city is made up of 74.2 percent White, 22.6 percent Hispanic, 0 percent Black.